 Land of Little Rainby Mary Austin

-The Library Book Club meeting for this book will be June14.
+The Library Book Club meeting for this book was on June 14.
 2018, at 6:30 in the entry foyer.

 A stirring tribute to the unique beauty of the American Southwest

 In the region stretching from the High Sierras south of Yosemite to the Mojave Desert, water is scarce and empty riverbeds hint at a lush landscape that has long since vanished.
 But the desert is far from lifeless.
 For those who know where to look, the “land of little rain” is awash in wonders.

 In this exquisite meditation on the people, flora, and fauna of the American desert, Mary Austin introduces readers to the secret treasures of the landscape she loved above all others.
 Her lyrical essays profoundly influenced the work of nature writers and conservationists, among them Edward Abbey and Terry Tempest Williams, and have inspired generations of readers to visit some of the country’s most stunning national parks, including Death Valley and Joshua Tree.